AutoOpt: A General Framework for Automatically Designing Metaheuristic Optimization Algorithms with Diverse Structures: Preliminaries

 The distribution of a real problem's instances is often unknown.
-The common practice to handle this is targeting a finite set of instances from $\mathcal{T}$.
+The common practice to handle this is targeting a finite set of instances from $\mathcal{I}$.
 Consequently, Eq. (\ref{eq_obj}) is reformulated as

-where $T_{design}$ is the set of targeted instances.
-The output of solving Eq. (\ref{eq_obj2}) is algorithm(s) with the best performance on $T_{design}$.
-To avoid the algorithm(s) overfitting on $T_{design}$, some other instances from $\mathcal{T}\backslash T_{design}$ can then be employed to test the algorithm(s)' generality.
+where $I_{t}$ is the finite set of problem instances that are targeted at time (i.e., iteration\footnote{Since Equation \ref{eq_obj2} is black-box, it is often solved in an iterative manner.}) $t$ of the design process.
+The instances can either be fixed (i.e., $I_{1}=I_{2}=\cdots=I_{T}$) or dynamically changed during the design process.
+The output of solving Eq. (\ref{eq_obj2}) is an algorithm (or algorithms) with the best performance on the instances.
+To avoid overfitting, the design process should be followed by a test on the designed algorithms' generalization to instances from $\mathcal{I}\backslash \{I_{1},I_{2},\cdots,I_{T}\}$.

+The automated design could be computationally intensive due to the large amount of performance evaluations required for the algorithms produced during the design process.
+Thus, the automated design is suitable to scenarios where one can afford a priori computational resource (for algorithm design) to subsequently solve many problem instances drawn from the target domain.
+With the rapid advancement of modern computational resources, automated design has become increasingly appealing, offering an efficient alternative to the laborious trial-and-error of human designers, especially considering that human experts may not always be available in practice.